- British citizenship by marriage

-Regardless of your current immigration status, you must be of sound mind to qualify for British citizenship.
+Regardless of your current immigration status, you must be of sound mind to register for British nationality.
 This means that you must be able to understand what becoming a citizen of the UK entails and that you are aware of the steps you are taking.

-The Home Office may exempt some applicants from this requirement only in specific circumstances, for example, if being granted British naturalisation is in the applicant’s best interests.
+The Home Office may exempt some applicants from this requirement only in specific circumstances, for example, if being granted British citizenship is in the applicant’s best interests.

 If you are completing a citizenship application on behalf of your spouse who is not of sound mind, you will need to attach a letter stating your position as the legal representative of that person and adequate documentation explaining his or her mental condition.